List of Marvel Comics characters: M: Mad Jim Jaspers

-Unmatched in power by any other being, any potential threats ruthlessly destroyed by the Fury, Jaspers adopted the persona of Mad Jim Jaspers, a bank robber and crook paying homage to the Mad Hatter from Alice in Wonderland as well as continuing the Lewis Carroll book theme with his own bank robbing crew, the Crazy Gang.
-It was around this time that the Omniversal Guardian Merlyn aware of not just this reality's version of Jaspers danger to the multiverse, but the Jim Jaspers of the 616 reality who Merlyn realized possessed even greater reality warping power.
-Merlyn would teleport one of the few remaining super heroes of Earth-238, Captain UK Linda McQuillan, to the 616 designated reality.
+Unmatched in power by any other being, with any potential threats ruthlessly destroyed by the Fury, Jaspers adopted the persona of Mad Jim Jaspers, a bank robber and crook paying homage to the Mad Hatter from Alice in Wonderland as well as continuing the Lewis Carroll book theme with his own bank robbing crew, the Crazy Gang.
+It was around this time that the Omniversal Guardian Merlyn, became aware of not just this reality's version of Jaspers' danger to the multiverse but the Jim Jaspers of the 616 reality who Merlyn realized possessed even greater reality warping power.
+Merlyn would teleport one of the few remaining superheroes of Earth-238, Captain UK Linda McQuillan, to the 616 designated reality.
 Importantly he would also do so whilst she was being observed by the deadly cybiote the Fury.
 The Earth of 238 would fall into disarray due to the mad machinations and reality warping of Jaspers.
 It had become known as a crooked earth.
 Of similar concern was that the Jaspers of 616 had begun his political ascension, a worrying sign of things to come.

 Upon returning to mainstream reality/616, Captain Britain found that another Sir James Jaspers was leading an anti-superhero campaign, with the aid of Henry Peter Gyrich and Sebastian Shaw, members of the Hellfire Club.

 Jaspers managed to win a landslide general election victory on his anti-superhero platform and became Prime Minister of Britain.
 Events began to mirror those of Earth-238 and Jaspers unleashed the force of the Jaspers Warp upon London, causing much chaos and devastation.
-However, Jaspers found himself under attack from the reality-hopping Fury, and the two engage in a large-scale reality-warping battle in which Jaspers was ultimately killed by the Fury, who teleported him outside the universe, where he would have no reality to control and thus be rendered powerless.
+However, Jaspers found himself under attack from the reality-hopping Fury, and the two engage in a large-scale reality-warping battle in which Jaspers was ultimately killed by the Fury who teleported him outside the universe, where he would have no reality to control and thus be rendered powerless.

+Mad Stinker

+Mad Stinker is an anthropomorphic skunk and animal version of Mad Thinker.